Checklist: Protecting Yourself From Cervical Cancer

 - Sample Tissue.

 Even if no visible abnormality of the cervix is seen during the colposcopy, one may exist in the endocervical canal, a part of the cervix that cannot readily be seen by colposcopy.
 Therefore, a sample of the tissue in the canal should be taken to look for any abnormalities revealed by earlier Pap smears but not necessarily visible upon magnified inspection of the cervix.
-Have a biopsy on any abnormality seen on the cervix during the colposcopy.
+Pap smears which do not contain endocervical cells should be repeated to ensure that the test could detect abnormalities in the endocervical canal, if they exist.
+Consider having a biopsy of any abnormality seen on the cervix during colposcopy.
+Take note, however, that biopsies can carry an increased risk of cervical incompetence and certain patient populations, such as women under the age of thirty and women who are negative for HPV, stand a greater chance of specific cervical abnormalities regressing without treatment.
+Talk with your doctor about the risks and benefits of a biopsy for your type of cervical abnormality.

 - Ask For A Clear Diagnosis.